telerik/kendo-ui-core/docs/intro/supporting/browser-support.md

 # Web Browser and Operating System Support

+The Kendo UI components are designed to support all major browsers and operating systems.

 ## Web Browser Support

-The [Kendo UI components](http://demos.telerik.com/kendo-ui/) are designed to support all major browsers and to operate without the worries of a cross-browser compatibility, standards compliance, or touch-device support.
+The [Kendo UI widgets](http://demos.telerik.com/kendo-ui/) can seamlessly operate without concerns for cross-browser compatibility, standards compliance, or touch-device support.
 However, depending on the specifics of your project and the components you prefer to use, the browser support provided by Kendo UI widgets might vary between the versions.

 ### General